 The cape was named after the Spaniard Don José Manuel de Álava for his role as commissioner during the Nootka Sound Conventions of 1794.
 The conventions resulted in a series of three agreements made between the Kingdom of Spain and the Kingdom of Great Britain.
-The agreements averted a war between the two empires over overlapping claims to portions of the Pacific Northwest coast.
+The agreements averted a war between the two empires about overlapping claims to portions of the Pacific Northwest coast.

 Just south of the cape is the site of a historical Ozette village that was buried by a mudslide around 1560.
 Archeological excavation of the Ozette site found six buried longhouses.
 The excavation went on for 11 years and produced over 55,000 artifacts, many of which are now on display at the Makah Cultural and Research Center in Neah Bay, Washington.
 Read more here and here.
 Explore more of Cape Alava here: